QMamba: On First Exploration of Vision Mamba for Image Quality Assessment: Experiments

 \subsubsection{Universal IQA}

-The efficacy of the Q-Mamba architecture was rigorously assessed across a spectrum of datasets, adopting a joint training protocol on six varied datasets, encompassing two synthetic datasets (LIVE, KADID), two authentic datasets (LIVEC, KonIQ), and two AIGC datasets (AIGC2023, AGIQA3K).
-Subsequent to this joint training phase, we evaluated the performance outcomes, with the findings depicted in Table \ref{table:Universal Results}.
-These results highlight Q-Mamba's robust multi-tasking capabilities.
-In comparison to several established foundational models, Q-Mamba consistently delivered notable performance across the majority of the datasets, thereby substantiating its versatility and effectiveness in managing generalized tasks with high efficacy.
+We evaluated the effectiveness of the QMamba architecture for universal tasks by employing mixed training across six different datasets: two synthetic datasets (LIVE, KADID), two authentic datasets (LIVEC, KonIQ), and two AIGC datasets (AIGC2023, AGIQA3k).
+For each dataset, $20\%$ of the data was reserved for performance testing.
+The average results of models with similar scales are presented in Table \ref{table: Universal Results}, with detailed results provided in Appendix.
+These findings highlight strong multi-tasking capabilities of Mamba.
+Compared to several mainstream models, QMamba performed well across most datasets, confirming its effectiveness in handling general tasks.